 Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Tab, not in the Visual Editor.

 For example, if you type the text shown below in the Visual Editor …

 Your text will look like this when you publish your post …

 You can see what is causing the problem by switching over to the Text Tab …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).

 - “<” (open angled bracket) = “<“

 - “>” (closed angled bracket) = “>“

-- Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions
+- Searching the WordPress Support Forum or WordPress troubleshooting resources for possible causes and solutions

-- Contacting your web hosting company for help
+- Contacting your hosting provider for help

 Congratulations!
 Now you know how to use basic HTML to format and style your content.